 Epidemiological investigations by the CHP have so far located 17 close contacts and 99 other contacts of the patient.

 (A) Close contacts

-The close contacts have been put under quarantine and prescribed with antiviral presumptive treatment until the completion of the five-day treatment or ten days after last exposure to the patient, whichever is earlier.
+The close contacts will be put under quarantine and prescribed with antiviral presumptive treatment until the completion of the five-day treatment, or 10 days since last exposure to the patient, whichever is earlier.
 They include: